 Programming: We will practice deliberate programming together in lectures.
-Identifying, describing, and effectively using short-circuiting Boolean operators.
+Furthermore, identifying, describing, and effectively using short-circuiting Boolean operators will play an important role.

-2 Linear Search in an Unsorted Array
+1 Linear Search in an Unsorted Array

 If we are given an array of integers A without any further information and have to decide if an element x is in A, we just have to search through it, element by element.
 We return true as soon as we find an element that equals x, false if no such element can be found.